ibm-cloud-docs/watson-assistant/admin-securing.md

 | `Trust uploaded certificates and any certificates signed by a trusted authority` | Your assistant can connect to any service: \n - with a certificate signed by a trusted authority.\n - with the uploaded certificate (either the certificate for that service or the certificate for its certifying authority).\n  It cannot connect to any other secure service. | - Convenient to use. \n - You can verify the identity of all services that your assistant connects to.
 No additional effort is needed for services that have a certificate signed by a publicly trusted authority.  \n - When not signed by a publicly trusted authority, you must upload a certificate file for verifying the identity of the services your assistant connects to. | Commonly used by all assistants. | Yes |
 | `Trust uploaded certificates` | Your assistant can connect to any service with an uploaded certificate (either the certificate for that service or the certificate for its certifying authority). \n It cannot connect to any other secure service. | - Less convenient to use.\n - Your assistant can connect only to secure services with uploaded certificates or their signing authority's certificate. | Less usage | Yes |
 | `Trust all certificates, operation insecure (Not recommended)` | Your assistant can connect to any service and is not recommended because of lack of protection from imposter services.  | Reasonable option \n - for proof-of-concepts or demo assistants where your assistants don’t have any independent users or sensitive data. \n - to keep the assistants operational even when they are connected to services that are not signed by publicly trusted authorities. | - a default option for both old and new assistants.  | No |
-{: caption="Table 2.
-Securitycertificates configuration option" caption-side="top"}
+{: caption="Securitycertificates configuration option" caption-side="top"}

 ![SSL certificates configuration option](images/ssl-main-options.png)